Each time I make an image my eyes are talking to my brain, asking it to justify what I see through the lens before I push the button’

 Working solely in black and white, he creates simple, yet complex abstract images from otherworldly environments.

 His approach to photography is in part derived from his work as a director; his images are reminiscent of establishing shots in movies.
 He waits, watches and revisits the landscapes to find the most arresting angles, light and tone.

-Dan Nathan’s large-scale prints have been exhibited and sold in UK and his high qualitative work is causing a stir in the connoisseurs’ world of art-photography.
+Dan Nathan’s large-scale prints have been exhibited and sold in UK and his high quality work is causing a stir with collecting connoisseurs.
 Moreover The List, Creative Review and British Journal of Photography to mention few lately published the artist’s successful projects.